TheFreck/RiskGame.API/README.md

 **4/27/21
 Spent the** past few days working on the orchestration of creating a new game, assets and players.
 The server now creates multiple AI players as it creates the new game.

+**4/28/21
+I've been** looking for a way to speed up the creation of cash shares.
+It really takes a long time to create enough to begin trading.
+One thought I had was to simply spend the few minutes creating the Assets and Shares collections and then copying them to new collections for the game.
+But apparently there's only a command line way in C#.
+So instead I'm going to create denominations that scale by 10.
+That should cut back on initialization time as well as expand the amount of cash that can be created.
+Ultimately, though, there will likely need to be a combination of both.
+Started working on an exchange method.
+Finish that tomorrow.